rbrother/articles/airbnb-mantyharju-instructions/article.md

 ## Self-service nature of the cottage and cleaning

-We built this modern villa with love in 2016 on our family land.
-We built it mainly for our own summer holiday use, but later decided we wanted to give visitors also the possibility to enjoy beautiful Finnish nature.

 Since we live in Helsinki, 2.5 h drive from the cottage, we are not able to visit the cottage between each guest, instead doing maintenance-visits about once per month.
 This means that the cottage is rented out on a “self-service” basis and we are not able to personally assist our guests at the location (though we are happy to help through text chat and phone).

 In this kind of self-service cottage it is especially important for guests to clean the cottage well at the end of their stay as described in the end of these instructions.
 We do not add any cleaning fee to the rent because cleaning is the responsibility of the guests.
 On the rare occasion that the previous guests' cleaning is in some way lacking and that causes inconvenience to you, we are open to giving a discount on the rent as compensation.
 We want to have happy guests, so please consider beforehand whether you would be open to such an arrangement.
 If you require from your rental properties that there is zero possibility of any issues in the level of cleaning, some other property might be more suitable for you.